© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Enclosure on Coedcae'r Ychain is a scheduled monument protected by Cadw under reference GM519.
 View the official record →

-Enclosure on Coedcae'r Ychain is a prehistoric defensive enclosure located in Wales and designated as a Scheduled Ancient Monument (Cadw SAM GM519).
+Enclosure on Coedcae'r Ychain is a prehistoric defensive earthwork located in Wales and recorded under Cadw's Scheduled Ancient Monument designation GM519.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM519.

 Enclosure on Coedcae'r Ychain dates from the prehistoric period, and is classified as a enclosure - defensive.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Enclosure on Coedcae'r Ychain is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM519.